 As many of the followers of this page know, we here at EOU do the GC/MS screening on the sourced oils for many companies around the globe.
 Many of you also know that our largest client just happens to be the largest essential oil company on planet earth and doesn’t really need me to tout their name here, keeping with the no advertising policy of this page.
 Being in such a unique position we find ourselves not only just doing analysis on essential oils but many times collaborating on full blown research projects that we never predicted could be possible.
 These research projects many times lead to some quite amazing findings and it is these projects that fuel my fire to keep going in this industry.
 The downside to this work is that unfortunately I don’t always get to see the fruits of my research and new discoveries ever make to to market so that everyone can enjoy them because many times an exciting newly discovered oil or natural isolate is just not sustainable from a market and/or supply perspective.
 Enter the latest of such cases, the Aquamarine Frankincense.

+You can see the full journal article including the full analysis report regarding the very first reporting of this frankincense oil as published in the Global Journal of Science and Frontier Research by clicking here.
 The above work is a complete and thorough one within its narrow focus of being the first reporting of a specific chemotype and in demonstrating that the oil was particularly noteworthy in its pronounced cytotoxic activity against MCF-7 breast cancer cells (please note that this was an IN VITRO study, not IN VIVO and in no way are we claiming this to be any kind of cure for cancer, it was just a very noteworthy aspect of its biological activity).
 But one thing we didn’t mention in the article at the time that we submitted it (because we hadn't yet done the experiment) was that if we do the distillation of this unique resin chemotype in a copper still, we get the most amazing aquamarine colored oil.
 Originally we had only done the distillation in a stainless steel still and of course saw nothing special in terms of color.
 But when I did the distillation in my old faithful copper still the oil you see in the picture above is what resulted.
 I truly have never in my 20 years of analyzing oils seen an oil with such a strikingly beautiful color.
 The first thing that came to my mind was the color of the water off the coast of some of the Greek islands.

 Not only distilling the resin in copper give it the beautiful color but it also greatly improved the odor, even though the observable chemistry was exactly the same.
 The differences were obviously due to the copper interacting in two distinct ways.
 The amazing color is due to a very slight amount of copper ions complexing with the oil in a unique way because of the special chemistry that this oil exhibits that no other oil has, we've seen greenish color affects from copper in oils before, but never a color quite like this.
 The improved odor from the copper still is obviously from the copper destroying any of the very trace sulfur containing components that arise during distillation processes that can give an oil an off odor, especially when freshly distilled.

-So why can’t this oil be sustainable you may be asking?
+So why can’t this oil be sustainable on a large scale you may be asking?
 Well, that’s the unfortunate part.
-Out of the literally MILLIONS of kilograms of resin that get processed each year out of Somaliland we were only able to secure and sort out only a few hundred kilograms of this type of resin that is different from the normal alpha-pinene type that most of you are used to seeing (see my review article on the various frankincense chemotypes here https://www.facebook.com/notes/esse... ).
+Out of the literally MILLIONS of kilograms of resin that get processed each year out of Somaliland we were only able to secure and sort out only a few hundred kilograms of this type of resin that is different from the normal alpha-pinene type that most of you are used to seeing (see my review article on the various frankincense chemotypes here https://www.facebook.com/notes/essential-oil-university/frankincense-review-classification-by-chemotype-rather-than-just-species/10153910878393083).
 We only saw one isolated lot of this frankincense resin and never saw it again after that from last years harvest.
 To make matters worse, you only get about 1% yield from this type of resin which is only 1/6th the yield that a distillery would get from good resin from this region.
 I am convinced that this may be one reason why this chemotype has not been reported before, when a distillery would come across this resin with such low oil yield I think it probably just got tossed aside or used for something else other than distillation.
 So even if this resin were available in larger quantities the cost would be about 6 times the normal frankincense oil to produce it.
 But I have always been interested in things that are unusual or different and I am crazy enough to want to waste my time on things that others might view as not worth the effort, so when the batch of resin was discovered I said “we will take it!”

 So the long and the short of all this is basically we have the ability to distill a very small batch of oil from this resin and if there appears to be interest in some of you owning this oil I can make it available as a one time unique remnant of a research project.
 Please share this post and let people know about it and if you would like to own a piece of science history then I will offer this oil in 15 ml bottles through EOU until its gone and its very likely we will never see this oil again.
 We will use the proceeds to recoup some of the costs we have in the project and donate $10 for every bottle sold to the Healing Hands Foundation as well because both I and my largest customer who made this research possible want to support that great initiative since money donated to that foundation makes it back to places like Somiland were some of these most precious oils come from.

 If you think you want to support a project like this then share the post and comment here that you would be interested in a bottle.
 But before you express your interest I want to make sure you understand that this oil is completely different than any frankincense oil you have ever smelled, I cannot say that its better or worse than what you are used to, I can only say its different.
 I also cannot tell you how to use the oil because EOU never recommends usage and it will be sold and labeled as “for research purposes only.”
 Personally I really like the odor of this oil and would love to get your feedback on it as well.
 But you also need to understand that no matter how much you may really like the odor or not, once this batch is gone its gone for good.
 This is basically the rarest frankincense oil on earth so don't count on getting more at a later time.
 The reason to own a bottle is to own a piece of history and support further research and the Healing Hands Foundation.
-If we do end up distilling the rest of this resin for sale, pending your interest in supporting this, you will be secure in knowing exactly what you are getting as not only would we provide the full GC/MS report on the oil but you will get a reprint copy of the exact journal article in which the GC/MS analysis and biological activity was reported.
+If we do end up distilling the rest of this resin for sale, pending your interest in supporting this, you will be secure in knowing exactly what you are getting as not only would we provide the full GC/MS report on the oil but you will get a copy of the abstract page from the journal article in which the GC/MS analysis and biological activity was reported.
 How many people can say they own the exact oil that was reported in scientific journal article!